Why Differentiation in Business Matters

 Price differentiation

 For many businesses, the first port-of-call is price differentiation.
-When you differentiate by price, you’ll split up your potential customers into segments and maximise your potential revenue by offering each segment a differentiated product/service at a different price-point.
-While price differentiation can be effective and recognises the fact that the value of goods is largely subjective, it can mean that you’ll need to reduce prices.
+When you differentiate by price, you’ll split up your potential customers into segments and maximize your potential revenue by offering each segment a differentiated product/service at a different price-point.
+While price differentiation can be effective and recognizes the fact that the value of goods is largely subjective, it can mean that you’ll need to reduce prices.

 Product differentiation